Euthalius

-Euthalius was a deacon of Alexandria and later Bishop of Sulca.
-He lived sometime between the 4th and 7th centuries and is chiefly known through his work on the New Testament in particular as the author of the "Euthalian Sections".
+Euthalius (d.
+459) was a deacon of Alexandria and later Bishop of Sulca; he is chiefly known through his work on the New Testament in particular as the author of the "Euthalian Sections".

 Of Euthalius' activities as a bishop little or nothing is known.
 Even the location of his episcopal see, Sulca, is a matter of doubt.
 It can hardly be identified with the see of that name in Sardinia.
-More likely it was situated somewhere in Egypt, and it has been conjectured that it is the same as Psilka, a city of the Thebaid in the neighbourhood of Syene.
+More likely it was situated somewhere in Egypt, and it has been conjectured by Lorenzo Alessandro Zaccagni that it is the same as Psilka, a city of the Thebaid in the neighbourhood of Syene.